Indoor Air Quality Specialists

 Global Plasma Solution (GPS)

 The GPS-2400 is easily added to any forced air heating and cooling system.
 With most installations taking 15 minutes or less.
-A GPS-2400 provides exceptional air quality by breaking down gases to harmless compounds and clusters particulates so that your filter captures more dust increasing your filter’s effectiveness.
+A GPS-2400 provides exceptional air quality by breaking down gases into harmless compounds and clusters particulates so that the filter captures more dust increasing effectiveness.
 Some of the benefits the GPS-2400 provides are odor, mold, virus, bacteria and allergen control.
 There are no replacement parts and essentially no maintenance.
 If you’d like to improve the air quality in your home with little to no maintenance this is the product for you.

 Advanced Photocatalytic Oxidation (APCO)

 Advanced Photocatalytic Oxidation or APCO uses a combination of UV-C light and a photon catalyst to create a chemical reaction, destroying germs and odors.
 VOCs or volatile organic compounds are also cut down in this reaction.
 A whole house purifier, APCO installs directly into the HVAC system purifies the air as it circulates.
-It is rated to kill over 99% of airborne mold, bacteria, viruses and allergens.
-If you want to improve your air quality, kill germs and bacteria and reduce the VOC’s in your home this product would be an excellent buy!
+It is rated to kill over 99 percent of airborne mold, bacteria, viruses, and allergens.
+If you want to improve the air quality, kill germs and bacteria and reduce the VOC’s in your home this product would be an excellent buy!

-With maintenance help from the professionals at Hoveln Heating and Cooling, Inc., HVAC systems can do much more for your indoor environment than simply keep you warm or cool.
-With proper upkeep, they also can make your indoor atmosphere cleaner and more livable.
+With maintenance help from the professionals at Hoveln Heating & Cooling, Inc., HVAC systems can do much more for an indoor environment than simply keep you warm or cool.
+With proper upkeep, they also can make the indoor atmosphere cleaner and more livable.

 Other steps the homeowner can take for better air quality include: